Elements-Agency/benjaminjyoung/content/artwork/drip/index.md

 ## Inspiration ##

 I was curious to try a study of trying to make realistic looking water, using the new water soluable penciles I had just bought.

+## Process ##

+I spent an evening the next morning, trying to focus on the right amount of values and blending, to give it the best realism for my skill-level.